Horse Nutrition for Shedding Season

 - The key to skin and coat health is sebum.
 The sebaceous glands of your horse secrete this magic oily substance.
 Sebum adds shine, helps hair shed, creates waterproofing, and repels stains.
 Each hair follicle has a sebaceous gland, and diligent grooming helps coat each hair.

-- Fats in the diet support sebum production and, therefore, coat and skin health, as well as shine.
+- Fats in the diet support sebum production and, therefore, skin health and shine.
 New hair is resilient, and fats help retain moisture.
 When the hair shaft is brittle, it takes stains and breaks easily.

-- Omega-3 fatty acids have -*anti-inflammatory properties that help with allergies, hives, and irritated skin.
+- Omega-3 fatty acids have some anti-inflammatory properties to help with allergies, hives, and irritated skin.
 These powerhouse fats also improve flaky skin and dry hair.

 Sources of Omega fatty acids

 - If your horse eats pasture, everyone wins.
 Fresh grass is a wonderful source of essential fats.
 There are Omegas in hay and dried forages, but about half as much as pasture grass.
-Because grass access and quality vary by season, some horses require supplementation during part of the year.
+Because grass access and quality vary by season, some horses require supplementation at certain times of year.

 - You can supplement with flax, fish oils, chia seeds, and canola oil.
 Cold-pressed flax lasts months on the shelf and adds a gorgeous glow to the coat, without the need for daily grinding.